How to Develop Your Moneymaking Dapp Using Solidity Smart Contract: Step-by-Step Guide

 truffle init

-Step 4: Write your Solidity smart contract
+Step 4: How to create a dApp on Ethereum: Write your Solidity smart contract

 Create a new file called MyContract.sol in the contracts directory and write your smart contract.